Coptimum/iQuHack-2026-Nvidia-Challenge-Quacko-Mode/team-submissions/README.md

 ## Deliverables Checklist

 **Step 0:**
-The Project Lead should fork this repository and share the forked repository link with the NVIDIA judges in a DM on discord (`Monica-NVIDIA`, `Linsey-NV Mentor`, and `Iman`).
+The Project Lead should fork this repository and share the forked repository link with the NVIDIA judges in a DM on discord (`Monica-NVIDIA`, `Linsey-NV Mentor`, and `Iman_nvidia`).

 **Phase 1 Submission (Due 10pm eastern Sat Jan 31):**
 (To be judged to obtain access to GPUs with Brev credits)